amplication/docs/docs/getting-started/smart-git-sync.md

 This method ensures that every single change you make in your Amplication project is automatically tracked and committed to the `amplication` branch in your Git repository.
 You can then easily review and merge these changes through pull requests.

-:::tip
+:::warning
-After completing an Amplication build, review the PR, resolve any conflicts, merge it, and **delete the `amplication` branch**.
+After the Amplication build completes, review the PR, resolve any conflicts, and merge it. **Keep the `amplication` branch and avoid deleting it**.
 :::

 ## The `amplication` branch